 Next, stir and cook the flour for 2 minutes before pouring in the chicken broth.

 Next, pour in the heavy cream and add in the bay leaves.
 Then cover and heat on medium-high bringing the soup to a low-boil.
-Next uncover the pot, reduce the heat to medium to medium-low and cook for 20 to 25 minutes or until the potatoes are thoroughly cooked through.
+Next uncover the pot, reduce the heat to medium to medium-low and cook for 20 to 25 minutes or until the potatoes are thoroughly cooked through and soup has thickened.

 Furthermore, I’ve made this a few times and if the soup doesn’t thicken up enough or I’m lacking in patience, I will make a cornstarch slurry.
 Typically I mix up 2 tablespoons cornstarch mixed with 2 tablespoons water and stir it into a bubbling soup.